ilyasarafath/My-Places/README.md

 # My-Places

 This is a Google map location based android application .
-In this app we add places from map to list.
+In this app we can add places from map to list.